billifab/gp-ei-bayesopt/aim3_power/README.md

 ## Scope of the power simulation

-The simulation evaluates the operating characteristics of the proposed two-stage RSM-plus-BayesOpt workflow when applied to a three-factor PEMF parameter space under realistic donor-level and residual biological variability.
+The simulation evaluates the operating characteristics of the proposed two-stage RSM-plus-BayesOpt workflow when applied to a three-factor parameter space under realistic donor-level and residual biological variability.
 Four canonical response-surface geometries are tested:

 - **Unimodal**: smooth surface with a single off-center peak.
 - **Multimodal**: two-peak surface with a deceptive local maximum and a true global maximum.